DRJ31/ShortURL/README.md

 ```

 ### Configuration
 You can refer to [this page](https://github.com/an-tao/drogon/wiki/CHN-10-%E9%85%8D%E7%BD%AE%E6%96%87%E4%BB%B6).
-The default scheme of short url is "http://", if you want to change it into "https://", go to `src/config.h` to change it and rebuild the project.
+The default scheme of short url is "http://", if you want to change it into "https://", go to `etc/config.json` to change it in `app->scheme`.

 ## Run application